alex-thc/vibecode-movie-catalog/README.md

 - Google OAuth credentials
    - If you don't have one already, you will need to create a new web OAuth 2.0 client in GCP Console.
 You can follow [these instructions](https://developers.google.com/identity/protocols/oauth2).
 You will also need to add "http://localhost:5173" as *both* an Authorized JavaScript origin and an Authorized redirect URI.
 - Atlas cluster with preloaded [mflix sample dataset](https://www.mongodb.com/docs/atlas/sample-data/sample-mflix/)
+   - Whitelist IP 35.247.121.225 for Data API service to be able to connect to the cluster

 ## Backend setup